bigyanse/blango/README.md

 ## Installation and Usage

+This is for installing and using in development.
+If you want to deploy it, see [production](#production).

 - `git clone https://github.com/bigyanse/blango.git`
 - `cd blango`

+If you use `pipenv`,

 - `pipenv install`
 - `pipenv shell`
+- `python manage.py runserver`

+If you prefer, python's `venv`,

+- `python -m venv .env`
+- `source venv/bin/activate.fish` or choose one that fits your shell environment.
+- `python -m pip install -r requirements.txt`
 - `python manage.py runserver`

 ## Production